mramshaw/Node-Linting-and-Testing/README.md

 writing tests - as any API changes will lead to multiple code changes.

-A balance must be maintained between writing tests and the burden of actually maintaining the test code.
+A balance must be maintained between writing tests and the burden of actually maintaining the test code, all while bearing in mind that tests - while valuable - do not deliver added functionality to the end user.

 * Blanket (no longer maintained)
 * JSCoverage (no longer maintained)